 Essential Questions of Sustainability (EQS)

-Each semester-long Essential Question of Sustainability project:
+Each year-long Essential Question of Sustainability project:

 Daily two-hour EQS blocks provide students with the opportunity to collaborate with other students, faculty and community partners to apply content knowledge from the core curriculum in the context of their EQS projects.
-EQS groups work as interdisciplinary teams of teachers (3-5 teachers with collective expertise in Science, English, Mathematics, History, and Art) and students (40-60 students) in two-hour blocks of time.
+EQS groups work as interdisciplinary teams of teachers (4-6 teachers with collective expertise in Science, English, Mathematics, History, and Art) and students (40-60 students) in two-hour blocks of time.
 These blocks can be used in various and varying ways, including student-directed projects, teacher-led tutorials and mini-lessons, community outings, guest visits, and, in later years, formal internships for upperclassmen.
-Students will develop individual and/or small group work plans each day to chart their progress towards meeting objectives.
+Students develop individual and/or small group work plans each day to chart their progress towards meeting objectives.